haugstve/temperature-animation/README.md

 ## Scrape data
 - DONE Locate the data
-- Learn how to scrape data using R
+- CANCELED Learn how to scrape data using R
-- Scrape data
+- CANCELED Scrape data

 ### Information on the data can be found here: https://data.giss.nasa.gov/gistemp/